NatalyaBranets/food-delivery-app/README.md

    - Password encryption using BCrypt
    - Role-based authorization with Spring Security
    - Customized access denied handling.
+**2. Exception Handler:**
+   - Used @ControllerAdvice and @ExceptionHandler for global exception handling

 ### Database Design for a Food Delivery App: